 The receiver operating characteristic (ROC) curve is a plot of the pairs of true positive rates (y-axis) and false positive rates (x-axis) that result from lowering the threshold down from 1, all the way to 0.
 You can imagine that if the threshold is 1, there are no positive predictions since a logistic regression only predicts probabilities strictly between 0 and 1 (endpoints not included).
 Since there are no positive predictions, the TPR and the FPR are both 0, so the ROC curve starts out at (0, 0).
 As the threshold is lowered, the TPR will start to increase, hopefully faster than the FPR if it's a good classifier.
 Eventually, when the threshold is lowered all the way to 0, every sample is predicted to be positive, including all the ones that are, in fact, positive, but also all the ones that are actually negative.
 This means the TPR is 1 but the FPR is also 1.
 In between these two extremes are the reasonable options for where you may want to set the threshold, depending on the relative costs and benefits of true and false positives and negatives for the specific problem being considered.
 In this way, it is possible to get a complete picture of the performance of the classifier at all different thresholds to decide which one to use.

 We could write the code to determine the TPRs and FPRs of the ROC curve by using the predicted probabilities and varying the threshold from 1 to 0.
 Instead, we will use scikit-learn's convenient functionality, which will take the true labels and predicted probabilities as inputs, and return arrays of TPRs, FPRs, and the thresholds that lead to them.
 We will then plot the TPRs against the FPRs to show the ROC curve.
-Run this code to use scikit-learn to generate the arrays of TPRs and FPRs for the ROC curve.
+Run this code to use scikit-learn to generate the arrays of TPRs and FPRs for the ROC curve, importing the metrics module if needed.

+from sklearn import metrics

 fpr, tpr, thresholds = metrics.roc_curve(y_test, pos_proba)

 Now we need to produce a plot.
 We'll use plt.plot, which will make a line plot using the first argument as the x values (FPRs), the second argument as the y values (TPRs), and the shorthand '*-' to indicate a line plot with star symbols where the data points are located.
 We add a straight-line plot from the point (0, 0) to (1, 1), which will appear in red ('r') and as a dashed line ('--').
 We've also given the plot a legend (which we'll explain shortly), as well as axis labels and a title.
 This code produces the ROC plot: